sashabeton/bitcoinvault/test/test_helpers/README.md

   The third optional argument (may be null) is an array of previous transaction outputs that this transaction depends on but may not yet be in the block chain.

+- `signalerttransaction "hexstring" ( [{"txid":"hex","vout":n,"scriptPubKey":"hex","redeemScript":"hex","witnessScript":"hex","amount":amount},...] "sighashtype" )`

+  Sign inputs for raw alert transaction (serialized, hex-encoded).
+  The second optional argument (may be null) is an array of previous transaction outputs that this transaction depends on but may not yet be in the block chain.

 Basic end-user flow:
 ```bash